Kerrialn/static-data-importer-bundle/README.md

 # Static Data Importer

+A package for importing json, csv and/or xml directly into a database via an entity object.

 1. **Install**: `composer require kerrial/static-data-importer`

 2. **Configure**: add json, xml or csv files to `./data` root directory in your project